Space48/bigcommerce-api-js/README.md

 # bigcommerce-api-js

-A JavaScript client for BigCommerce's [Storefront](src/storefront/README.md) and [Management](src/management/README.md) APIs with full TypeScript typings of parameters and responses for all API endpoints.
+A JavaScript client for BigCommerce's [Management](src/management/README.md) API with full TypeScript typings of parameters and responses for all API endpoints.

 ## Features